Quit Smoking Success Rates by Method

 How It Works

 Bupropion addresses the dopamine deficit component of nicotine withdrawal.
-By blocking dopamine reuptake, it partially compensates for the reduced dopamine signaling that occurs when nicotine is removed.
-It also has mild antagonist effects at nicotinic receptors.
+By blocking dopamine and norepinephrine reuptake, it partially compensates for the reduced dopamine signaling that occurs when nicotine is removed.
+It also has mild antagonist effects at nicotinic receptors, which may reduce the reward from smoking if someone slips.

 Who It May Suit